rapid7/insightconnect-plugins/digitalocean/help.md

 # Requirements

-* Requires an API Key from the DigitalOcean
+* Requires an API Key from DigitalOcean

 # Documentation